atiq-cs/cpp/Console/P01_Timer/README.md

 ### Timer
-*Time a.k.a Delay Timer a.k.a Countdown Timer*
+*Time a.k.a Delay Timer a.k.a Countdown Timer a.k.a Sleep Timer a.k.a Console Stop Watch*

+Console application works as a countdown timer for Windows and Linux.
+Useful for windows batch scripts, powershell scripts and Linux bash shell scripts.

+- On Win, functions as Sleep method in scripts, better of version Start-Sleep cmdlet
+- On Unix, it functions as an enhanced version of sleep command.

 #### Windows Instructions
 Please put the dll file on the same directory where you keep 'Timer.exe'.